Code for classical and general dual-feasible functions¶

 All of these examples are accessible by typing

-is the name of the example.
-Typesimplicial_sets.[TAB]
+simplicial_sets.NAME, whereNAMEis the name of the example.
+Typesimplicial_sets.[TAB]for a complete list.EXAMPLES:

 sage: RP10 = simplicial_sets.RealProjectiveSpace(8) sage: RP10.homology() {0: 0, 1: C2, 2: 0, 3: C2, 4: 0, 5: C2, 6: 0, 7: C2, 8: 0} sage: eta = simplicial_sets.HopfMap() sage: S3 = eta.domain() sage: S2 = eta.codomain() sage: S3.wedge(S2).homology() {0: 0, 1: 0, 2: Z, 3: Z}